OSGP/Documentation/Userguide/Installation/TestOsgpDemoApp.md

 ### Creating a device
 To access the Demo App go to the following URL: ```https://localhost/web-demo-app/```

-If you encounter a Untrusted Connection page, go to 'I Understand the Risks' -> Add Exception.. -> Confirm Security Exception
+If you encounter an Untrusted Connection page, go to 'I Understand the Risks' -> Add Exception.. -> Confirm Security Exception
 ![alt text](./installation-script-screenshots/50.png)

 ![alt text](./installation-script-screenshots/59.png)